berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section04 Running the Evaluator.md

 Like `factorial`, the evaluator is a very special machine that takes a description of other machine as input, and then configures itself to emulate the given machine.
-For example, if we give the evaluator the defintion of `factorial`, the evaluator will emulate it and be able to compute factorials.
+For example, if we give the evaluator the definition of `factorial`, the evaluator will emulate it and be able to compute factorials.

 ![](http://mitpress.mit.edu/sicp/full-text/book/ch4-Z-G-3.gif)